ananzh/anomaly-detection-kibana-plugin/release-notes/opendistro-for-elasticsearch.anomaly-detection-kibana-plugin.release-notes-1.8.0.0.md

 ## Open Distro for Elasticsearch 1.8.0 Release Notes

-Compatible with Kibana 7.7.0 and Open Distro for Elasticsearch 1.8.0.
+Compatible with OpenSearch Dashboards 7.7.0 and Open Distro for Elasticsearch 1.8.0.

 ## Major changes